Experience the Best of Montana's Big Hole River

 – Gratuities for fishing guides

-– Lodging taxes (will be included upon invoicing)
+– Lodging taxes (will be included upon checkout at the lodge)

 The Complete Fly Fisher Lodge (Wise River, Montana)

 A non-refundable deposit of 50% per person is due within 10 days of booking for all trip packages and reservations, and final payment if due 90 days prior to arrival.
 All trip cancellations must be received in writing, sent to Yellow Dog Flyfishing Adventures, LLC.
 Please note that all deposits and trip payments are non-refundable, and upon cancellation, payments will be forfeited, and no refund or trip credit will be issued.
 For all cancellations outside of 120 days of scheduled arrival date, a full trip credit (minus a $100.00 per person Yellow Dog cancellation fee) may be transferred to another date within the same calendar year as the originally scheduled trip dates.
 In the case of cancellation by the client, both deposit and final payment may be transferred to another guest or angler for those same (original) dates if facilitated and arranged by the client.
 Receipt of deposit and/or final payment is acknowledgment that registrant has read and accepts the deposit, cancellation, refund and responsibility clauses for these packages.
 Yellow Dog Flyfishing Adventures strongly recommends that anglers and guests purchase travel insurance for this trip.

 Payment Terms For All Yellow Dog Trip Bookings